Canada

 • Producers: Enroll, report, fund EHFs.

-• EPRA-SK (PRO): Collection logistics for electronics & batteries, processor audits.
+• EPRA-SK (Producer Responsibility Organization): Collection logistics for electronics & batteries, processor audits.

 • Government: Plan approval, audits, enforcement.